Auto Insurance – What it means and why you need it!

-Insurance is a complicated and confusing thing.
+Insurance is complicated and confusing.
 Most people don’t understand what they have or don’t have, or why they need it until it’s too late.
 I have known several people who didn’t understand their insurance, and/or just made poor choices in the amount they should be insured for, who faced severe consequences after being in an accident.
 Learning about what coverage means ahead of time can save your life!

 There are now more ways to purchase insurance than ever before.
 This is good and bad.